Become a conference volunteer

 - A light lunch will be provided for volunteers working during the applicable shift.
 It’s up to you to cover all other meals, transportation and hotel expenses.

 - If you want to attend sessions on days you’re not volunteering, we suggest that you register to attend the conference rather than volunteering.
 We want you to be able to take full advantage of all the educational and networking opportunities that will be afforded you as a conference attendee, which you will not have access to as a volunteer.

 - Online volunteer orientation and training sessions will be offered before the conference.
 If you can’t attend a live session, you can watch a recorded session instead.
 Training for some volunteer positions (e.g., team leads and lead session room monitors) will be in the form of live webinars.
 These orientations require attendance.

-- From setup to tear-down to greeting, assisting and registering attendees, there are tons of volunteer opportunities to match your interests.
+- From setup to tear-down to greeting, assisting and registering attendees, there are lots of volunteer opportunities at the conference.
 Please see the Volunteer Opportunities page for more information.

 Volunteer recruitment begins in early April, but if you can’t wait to help or have questions, please email firstname.lastname@example.org today.

 Thank you so much for your interest in volunteering at the Best Friends National Conference and for all that you do for the animals.
 Together, we can Save Them All.